johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 ```

 Such protocol can *only* define distributed functions and as it is strictly designated to define the distributed API of a distributed actor.
 Attempts to declare property requirements, subscripts or other declarations which cannot be `@distributed` will cause compile time errors.

+Such protocols are a form of "service definition", and we may need to provide additional capabilities wrt.
+API evolution and requirements on types which may participate in it.
+This is an area we are looking into and will share more in the future.

 ### Distributed Actor Initializers